 Women really need a treatment plan that addresses their needs as women, and Family First Intervention has the experience to address these detailed needs.
-Your family does not have to face this on your own.
+Your family does not have to face this on their own.

-Customized, Comprehensive Treatment Plan for Mental Health, Drug Abuse and Addiction
+Customized, Comprehensive Treatment Plan for Mental Health, Drug Abuse, and Addiction

 Family First Intervention understands that women have distinct needs and a unique set of circumstances.
-The role of the woman in the family is an important one, whether a wife, a daughter, an aunt or mother.
+The role of the woman in the family is an important one, whether a wife, a daughter, an aunt or a mother.

 And we are here to set up a loving intervention to get the woman in your life the help she needs.
 Here is what we offer: